-Recipients awarded funding through the SVPP must conduct comprehensive school safety assessments for all schools involved in the funded project within the 24-month grant implementation period.
+Recipients awarded funding through the SVPP must conduct comprehensive school safety assessments for all schools involved in the funded project within 12 months of accepting the award.
 The assessments should be completed as soon as possible as they can be used as strategic evaluation tools to identify school safety issues and potential resolutions.
-This condition can be waived for recipients that can demonstrate that comprehensive school safety assessments have already been performed or updated within the previous three years.
+This condition can be waived for recipients that can demonstrate that comprehensive school safety assessments have already been performed or updated within the previous three years for the affected schools.
 The COPS Office will monitor SVPP grants to ensure that recipients comply with this condition.